What is Smart Dublin?

 - Improve Economic Activity – To support regional economic development by helping to create an ecosystem that attracts and provides opportunities for entrepreneurs, investors and businesses, and communicates this to the wider world.

 - Increase Collaboration and Engagement – To create effective internal and external collaborations and partnerships with local authorities, other public sector organisations, academia, external agencies, businesses, citizens and international partners.

 - Acts as a reference site to validate smart city technologies

 - Builds a collaboration framework to solve Dublin’s challenges

-- Delivers more efficient and responsive city services
+- Delivers more efficient city services

 - Increased engagement with citizens and service users